-Our goal is in this protocol is to provide for accounting of net GHG reductions in a consistent, transparent, and accurate manner, consistent with the principles and policies set forth in the WRI GHG Protocol document.
-This process will form the basis for GHG reductions that are real, additional, permanent, verifiable, and enforceable, which can then result in the issuance of city forest carbon offset credits, called City Forest Carbon+ CreditsTM.
+Our goal is in this protocol is to provide for accounting of GHG emission mitigation is a consistent, transparent, and accurate manner, consistent with the principles and policies set forth in the WRI GHG Protocol document.
+This process will form the basis for GHG reductions that are real, additional, permanent, verifiable, and enforceable, which can then result in the issuance of carbon offset credits, called City Forest Carbon+ CreditsTM.